 If you could save a sizable chunk of money this year, what would you use it for?
 A vacation?
 An emergency fund?
 Paying off your credit cards?
 Your child's education?
-Whatever you want or need to save this year, know that you can do it.
-Start with these 12 ways to save money as a single parent on a tight budget, and make a commitment to yourself to put the money you save into a separate savings account so that it doesn't get eaten up by your regular expenses.
+Whatever you want or need to save this year, know that there are ways to do it.
+Start with these 12 ways to save money as a single parent on a tight budget, and commit yourself to put the money you save into a separate savings account so that it doesn't get eaten up by your regular expenses.

 01 of 12

 This is a simple but often overlooked, way to keep track of what you're spending.
 It does take some time and patience - and a calculator - but getting into the habit of balancing your checkbook every month will help you be more responsible for your day-to-day spending.

 Do you know where your money is going each month?
 The only way to manage your spending habits is to commit to a monthly spending budget - a guideline for what you will allow yourself to spend on everything from housing to transportation, food, child care, and more.
 For help getting started, read: